powsybl/powsybl-core/docs/grid_features/network_modifications.md

 ### Tap changers

-#### Phase-tap changer position
+#### Phase tap changer position
-This modification is used to modify a phase-tap changers tap position of a given `PhaseTapChangerHolder` (for two or three-winding transformer).
+This modification is used to modify a phase tap changers tap position of a given `PhaseTapChangerHolder` (for two or three-winding transformer).

 The new tap position can be either the one given in parameter or a relative position added to the existing one.
 The `PhaseTapChangerHolder` can be from:
 - A two-winding transformers
-- A three-winding transformer with a single phase-tap changer
+- A three-winding transformer with a single phase tap changer
 - A leg of a three-winding transformer

 Class: `PhaseTapPositionModification`